vanling/docs/configuration/users-roles-permissions/users.md

 1. Under the **Users in Role** section, click <span mi icon dngr>close</span> and the user will be removed from the role.
+2. Click <span mi btn>check</span> in the page header to confirm and the drawer will close.

-Once removed from a role, the user(s) will be given a `NULL` role until assigned a new role, limiting them to Public permissions.
+Once removed from a role, the user(s) will be given a `NULL` role until assigned a new role, limiting them to public permissions.

 :::tip